Effects of Exposure to Agent Orange

 You owe it to yourself and your family to talk with a VA disability claims attorney to evaluate your options.

-Veterans Law Group has been handling veterans disability claims for the past 25 years, and our job is to acquire and assemble the information the VA needs to easily grant your appeal.
+Veterans Law Group has been handling veterans’ disability claims for the past 25 years.
+Our job is to acquire and assemble the information the VA needs to grant your appeal easily.
 We collect reports, develop strategies, and make your best arguments to the VA on appeal.

 Contact us today for a free evaluation of your case.